 Lordstown Motors Exhibiting at NTEA Work Truck Week March 7-10

-/EIN News/ -- LORDSTOWN, Ohio, March 08, 2023 (GLOBE NEWSWIRE) -- Lordstown Motors Corp.
-(Nasdaq: RIDE), an original equipment manufacturer of electric light duty vehicles focused on the commercial fleet market, will be in Booth #6009 at the March 7-10 Work Truck Week in Indianapolis.
+LORDSTOWN, Ohio, March 08, 2023 (GLOBE NEWSWIRE) -- Lordstown Motors Corp.
+RIDE, an original equipment manufacturer of electric light duty vehicles focused on the commercial fleet market, will be in Booth #6009 at the March 7-10 Work Truck Week in Indianapolis.

 The EV innovator is bringing the Lordstown Endurance™ full size all-electric pickup onsite at the Work Truck Week show at the Indiana Convention Center.
 The Lordstown Endurance™ began commercial production at the Foxconn EV Ohio assembly plant in Q3 2022 with initial sales in Q4 2022.